seiteta/seiteta.github.io_old/_posts/2014-11-19-data-science-glossary.md

 * ## [*k*-means clustering](http://en.wikipedia.org/wiki/K-means_clustering)

   *k-means clustering* is a clustering method that aims to partition *n* observations into *k* clusters.
-To use this method, each cluster must have roughly equal number of observations (see this [article](http://varianceexplained.org/r/kmeans-free-lunch/) about the drawbacks of *k-means*).
+To use this method, each cluster must have roughly the same number of observations (see this [article](http://varianceexplained.org/r/kmeans-free-lunch/) about the drawbacks of *k-means*).

 * ## [MetricsGraphics.js](http://metricsgraphicsjs.org/)